TickTeam/guide-tt/android_app/how_many_default_lists_are_there_in_ticktick.md

 2.Slide the screen to the right.

-3.Tap “Edit List” at the bottom.
+3.Tap “Edit List” at the top of all the lists.

-4.Enable “Completed” in the next page.
+4.Enable “Completed” (choose "show")in the next page.

 Except “Inbox”, any other lists can be hidden from task list.